 Alternative physical activity club ideas

-Here our some of our best picks for out of school club activities and ideas for staying active!
+Here are some of our best choices for after school club activities that are great for keeping children active.

 Although generally associated with the US, cheerleading is growing in popularity in the UK as an alternative sport, as it requires a unique combination of gymnastics, dance and stunts.

-Street dancing is fun and allows kids to feel part of a collective, whilst moving to music that they enjoy!
+Street dancing is fun and allows children to feel part of a collective, whilst moving to music that they enjoy!

 Alternative academic after school club ideas